 Moto G vs Moto E – Price and Deals

 Moto G - From £100

 It really is one of the cheapest high-quality phones around at present.
-The standard version of the Moto G costs at least £20 more – from O2 on the same deal you’ll pay £99 for the phone.
-SIM-free prices for the Moto G have varied over its lifetime, but at present the best we can find is £123.90 from Amazon.
+The standard version of the Moto G costs at least £20 more and you can currently get a SIM-free version for £129.99 from Amazon.

 Moto G vs Moto E – DesignMoto G - Plastic, Gorilla Glass 3, 11.6mm, 143g

 Moto E - Plastic, toughened glass, 12.3, 142g

 Motorola’s Moto E is a slightly smaller phone than the Moto G, but they’re otherwise quite similar in look and feel.
 Both have plastic bodies, both trade slimness for a curvature that sits in the hand well.

 The Moto E is a bit thicker than the Moto G, which is a common effect in smaller phones.
 It is 12.3mm thick to the G’s 11.6mm – both deserve the ‘chunky’ label, and the Moto E doesn’t kick it up into the next category of chubbiness.

 Being slim is still cool among phones, but these look a bit better than some of the budget competition.
 There are no awkwardly labelled soft keys – both use software buttons instead – and the curves of both Motos look pretty good.

 They have slightly differenty finishes.
 Where the Moto G uses hard, matt-finish plastic, the back of the Moto E has a soft touch finish giving it a much smoother feel.